protecode-sc/helm-chart/README.md

 2. Create and configure the [Kubernetes cluster](https://synopsys.atlassian.net/wiki/spaces/BDLM/pages/414089277/Preparing+the+Environment), and prepare your environment to install BDBA.
 3. Download [synopsysctl](https://synopsys.atlassian.net/wiki/spaces/BDLM/pages/417234971/Getting+Started+with+Synopsysctl+CLI) and install BDBA.

-## Deploying Black Duck Binary Analysis using the Helm package manager
+## Deploying Black Duck Binary Analysis Using the Helm Package Manager

 This chart bootstraps Black Duck Binary Analysis deployment on a Kubernetes cluster using the Helm package manager.